chriswmann/cranc/README.md

 # progrust-bar

-A simple terminal progress bar in rust.
+A simple terminal progress bar in rust with a nice, type-driven API.

 Early stages of development so it's basic and rough around the edges.

-The API is subject to change even with patch number changes.
+The API is subject to substantial change.

 You almost certainly shouldn't use this (yet).